Dung24-6/Dung24-6/README.md

 _**Even an animal, if you show genuine affection, gradually trust develops...
 If you always showing bad face and beating, how can you develop friendship?**_

 Dalai Lama

+_**Do not wait; the time will never be 'just right.'
+Start where you stand, and work with whatever tools you may have at your command, and better tools will be found as you go along.**_

+George Herbert